 A wide ramp runs from the centre of the first courtyard to the second level.
 Two statues of crouching lions flank the entrance to the ramp.
 Behind the wide terrace there is a colonnade with two rows of square columns on each side of the ramp leading to the third level.

-In the depictions, Amun-Ra appears with the unborn Hatshepsut and then with her mother (Queen Ahmose) in the form of Hatshepsut’s father (Thuthmosis I).
+In the depictions, Amun appears with the unborn Hatshepsut and then with her mother (Queen Ahmose) in the form of Hatshepsut’s father (Thuthmosis I).
 Amun impregnates the queen with his divine breath then reveals his true nature and fortells that Hatshepsut will rule Egypt.
-Amun-Ra then visits Khnum to instruct him to create Hatshepsut´s body.
+Amun then visits Khnum to instruct him to create Hatshepsut´s body.
 A heavily pregnant Queen Ahmose is led to the birthing chamber by Heqet and Khnum where she is assisted by Meskhenet.
 In the final scenes, the newborn Hatshepsut and her Ka are suckled by twin Hathors while Seshat records her birth.
+Nekhbet watches over the proceedings, and the sky is festooned with gold stars on a blue background.

 The Punt colonnade is on the left hand side of the ramp to the third level.
 Hathsepsut’s expedition to Punt was obviously a great success and so she included a series of depictions of the trip to commemorate it.
 The reliefs show the expedition leaving Egypt in two boats and arriving in the exotic land of Punt.
 A small force establishes a camp to protect the traders, but the people of Punt welcome them in friendship and so no fighting is necessary.
 The chief and his wife greet the Egyptians sying …